juanjotorres90/phemium-web-components/src/components/phemium-push/readme.md

 appID = 'com.phemium.enduser.testapp';
 ```

-Once your component has been rendered your may initialize it:

 ### AngularJS (1.x)

 First of all you need to copy all content from node_modules/@phemium-costaisa/phemium-web-components/dist into to somewhere else inside your project (e.g. your-app/phemium-web-components).